TedHusted/awake/awake.md/awake.md

 Oceanus: We are.
 You are authorized to open one of the crates to verify the contents.
 Please remember that we need to re-seal the crate.

 The Rangers remove a crate from the truck.
-Selene holds the scanner while the other Ranger carefully opens one side with a combat knife.
+Selene holds the scanner while the other Ranger opens one side with a combat knife.
 As soon as the crate is open, the meter on the scanner jumps.

-Selene: Omnibot technology is detected by the scanner.
+Selene: The scanner detects Omnibot technology.

 Oceanus: Mission accomplished.
 You may close the crate and exfil.
 Leave everything as it was.